 Interactions in learning represent far more than the act of clicking a button or a hyperlink.
-Our physical bodies are intricately tied up with shaping our experience of the world and it’s time for learning experience designers to take advantage of new research that promotes this line of thinking.
+Our physical bodies are intricately tied up with shaping our experience of the world.
+Learning designers can apply embodied cognition research to our work.

 How We Think About Thinking

 For several decades, cognitive science regarded the mind as an abstract information processor, fairly analogous to a computer.
 There is growing evidence, however, that we think not just with our brains, but in collaboration with our bodies too.
 And even more important, that interactive experiences can promote cognitive performance.

 These close ties between mind and body arise from the theories of Embodied Cognition, which is concerned with the many ways in which cognition is grounded in the body and its interaction with the environment.
 This has deep implications for online learning.

 Apparently, there is much more to cognition than mental representation.
 According to Michael Anderson of the University of Maryland’s Institute for Computer Studies, “Cognition exploits repeated interaction with the environment, not only using the world as its own best model, but creating structures which advance and simplify cognitive tasks.”

 Evidence that the mind-body connection is stronger than previously thought is compelling.
 In the embodied view, anything going on inside the brain might depend on what’s going on in the body and how that body is reacting to it’s environment.